arjunpur/motionperception/README.md

 **Maintainer**: Arjun Puri
 **Last Updated**: 04/16/2025

-## Project Context
+## Context

 Visual motion processing involves multiple stages in the primate brain.
-Neurons in primary visual cortex (V1) are selective for oriented edges and their motion direction, forming the basic units of motion processing ( [Direction selectivity in V1 of alert monkeys: evidence for parallel pathways for motion processing - PMC](https://pmc.ncbi.nlm.nih.gov/articles/PMC2375481/#:~:text=The%20direction%20selective%20cells%20in,22%3B%20%2023%20Gur) ).
-However, because of the **aperture problem** (an oriented receptor can only sense motion component perpendicular to its orientation), a single V1 neuron's local view is often ambiguous ([npgrj_nn_1786 1421..1431](http://courses.washington.edu/psy448/pdf/Rust-nn06.pdf#:~:text=motion%20of%20oriented%20elements%20in,a%20population%20of%20directionally%20selective)).
-The middle temporal area (MT, also called V5) integrates V1 inputs to infer the true global motion of objects ([npgrj_nn_1786 1421..1431](http://courses.washington.edu/psy448/pdf/Rust-nn06.pdf#:~:text=however%2C%20reveal%20the%20motion%20of,V5%292%2C9%2C10)).
-Indeed, area MT plays a crucial role in visual motion perception ( [Normalization of neuronal responses in cortical area MT across signal strengths and motion directions - PMC](https://pmc.ncbi.nlm.nih.gov/articles/PMC4137245/#:~:text=It%20has%20been%20well%20established,26%20Snowden%20et%20al) ), containing neurons that solve the aperture problem by combining signals from many V1 cells ([npgrj_nn_1786 1421..1431](http://courses.washington.edu/psy448/pdf/Rust-nn06.pdf#:~:text=however%2C%20reveal%20the%20motion%20of,V5%292%2C9%2C10)).
-Some MT neurons are **pattern-selective**, responding to the overall motion of a complex pattern (like a plaid) rather than just its components, whereas others remain **component-selective** like V1 ([npgrj_nn_1786 1421..1431](http://courses.washington.edu/psy448/pdf/Rust-nn06.pdf#:~:text=Modeling%20the%20computation%20performed%20by,A)).
-Furthermore, experiments with stochastic motion (random dot stimuli) have shown that MT population activity correlates with perception – MT neurons likely provide the signals on which motion discrimination decisions are based ([[PDF] A relationship between behavioral choice and the visual responses ...](https://www.cns.nyu.edu/csh/csh04/Articles/Britten-etal-96.pdf#:~:text=,and%20are%20in%20good)).
+Neurons in primary visual cortex (V1) are selective for oriented edges and their motion direction, forming the basic units of motion processing [1].
+However, because of the **aperture problem** (an oriented receptor can only sense motion component perpendicular to its orientation), a single V1 neuron's local view is often ambiguous [2].
+The middle temporal area (MT, also called V5) integrates V1 inputs to infer the true global motion of objects [2].
+Indeed, area MT plays a crucial role in visual motion perception [3], containing neurons that solve the aperture problem by combining signals from many V1 cells [2].
+Some MT neurons are **pattern-selective**, responding to the overall motion of a complex pattern (like a plaid) rather than just its components, whereas others remain **component-selective** like V1 [2].
+Furthermore, experiments with stochastic motion (random dot stimuli) have shown that MT population activity correlates with perception – MT neurons likely provide the signals on which motion discrimination decisions are based [4].
 This project will recreate these concepts in a computational model, investigating how neural population models for V1 and MT encode motion perception.

 ## Key Question